 XLIVE is transforming the way live events share expertise, learn and revolutionize experience.
-The annual conference, taking place December 10 – 13, 2017 at Mandalay Bay in Las Vegas will feature the richest and most comprehensive conference curriculum available to live event & entertainment professionals.
-This year’s program will feature 5 conference tracks totaling over 100 interactive educational sessions all designed to help live events continually create extraordinary experiences.
+The annual conference, taking place November 17 – 20, 2019 at MGM Grand in Las Vegas will feature the richest and most comprehensive conference curriculum available to live event & entertainment professionals.
+This year’s program will feature multiple tracks totaling over 100 interactive educational sessions all designed to help live events continually create extraordinary experiences.

 We are inviting you to submit a speaker proposal for one of our tracks below.